SathishNallakukkala01/Real-Time-Weather-App/README.md

-# Real-Time-Weather-App
+# Weather App 🌦️

-Weather App 🌦️ A responsive weather app using HTML, CSS &amp; JavaScript.
-Fetches real-time data from OpenWeatherMap API.
-Features city search, temperature, humidity, wind speed, icons &amp; error handling.
-Setup: Clone the repo &amp; open index.html in a browser.
+A simple and responsive weather application built with HTML, CSS, and JavaScript.
+It fetches real-time weather data using the OpenWeatherMap API.

+## Features
+- Get real-time weather updates
+- Search by city name
+- Display temperature, humidity, and wind speed
+- Dynamic weather icons
+- Error handling for invalid inputs

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- OpenWeatherMap API

+## Setup
+Clone the repository and open `index.html` in your browser.